Why AI Literacy is the Most In-Demand Career Skill for 2026

 We are currently in the middle of a massive "productivity gap."
 Global companies have spent billions on AI software, but they’ve hit a wall: they don't have enough people who actually know how to use it.
 This has created a huge opportunity for graduates who can bridge that gap.

 The government is taking notice, too.
 The US Department of Labor AI Literacy Initiative has identified AI proficiency as a national priority.
 Why?
-Because for an employer, an AI-literate hire is a force multiplier.
-If you can use AI to finish in two hours what used to take two days, you aren't just an employee—you’re an indispensable asset.
+Because for an employer, an AI-literate hire is a significant advantage.
+If you can use AI to finish in two hours what used to take two days, you are not just an employee.
+You are indispensable.

 AI Literacy Across Every Industry